Vitamin B Boosts Energy, Helps Maintain Healthy Brain and Nerves, and Promotes Weight Loss

 Pyridoxine is important in the synthesis of fats and amino acids, nicotinic acid and hemoglobin.
 It also takes part in gluconeogenesis.

-Vitamin B7 (Biotin) - The B vitamin for beautiful hair and skin
+Vitamin B7 (Biotin) - The B vitamin that gives us beautiful hair and skin; protects us from skin diseases and hair loss

 Vitamin B7 or Biotin or Vitamin H